oscarlai1998/tp/docs/team/fupernova.md

 For the user guide, I added the segments for components I implemented.
 I also added the segment for Add command.
 I also helped to update the FAQ, design the logo and rephrase the introduction.
 Apart from that, I made many edits improve the phrasing of the guide to be more audience-centric and beginner-friendly.

-___

 ### Contributions to DG

-My main contributions to DG comes in the form of many of the sequence diagrams.
+My main contributions to DG comes in the form of sequence diagrams.
 I created sequence diagrams and helped my teammates check and correct their sequence diagrams.
 I also contributed to the standardisation of sequence diagrams.
 For the <b>Design</b> and <b>Implementation</b> sections of the DG, I contributed for the components implemented by me.
 Apart from that, I also added the details for `ModuleList` class, `Command` class and the `Add` command.

-___

 ### Contributions to team-based tasks